Get insider access

 Our Verdict

 The Astro A50 X are great for neutral sound.
 Their default sound profile has a balanced bass response with ample rumble and thump to add excitement to action-packed sequences.
 The mid-range as a whole is virtually flat, with a small bump in the high-mids that can help bring out dialogue and vocals.
-The treble range is more inconsistent, with a veiled low treble and a peak in the mid-treble that accentuates sibilants.
+The treble range is more inconsistent, with a veiled low treble that can make dialogue sound a bit dull.
 You can always adjust the sound via the companion software's parametric EQ and presets.
 These headphones also deliver consistent audio, regardless of whether you wear glasses.
 That said, the passive soundstage is mediocre, so if you find it's not up to the task, there's virtual soundstage compatibility for Dolby Atmos, Sony 3D Audio, and Windows Spatial Audio.

 Pros